gnuttenx/MusicBot/Readme this is new.txt

 stop: The same as pause

 Looking into: Autosummon to voicechannel when someone writes play-command if not in any channel yet.

+Current known problems: Autopause when voicechannel is empty not working.